jason-ash/jtash/src/posts/20220311-riddler-dice.md

 At first, I was excited to solve this problem not because it was hard, but because I thought it was a great opportunity to use some of Python's excellent standard library functions.
 I knew I wanted to iterate through all possible dice rolls, then count the number of pairwise sums created by each roll.
 Here was the process I followed:

 1. Loop through every possible roll, from (1, 1, 1, 1) to (6, 6, 6, 6).
-2. For each roll, calculate the unique pairwise sums.
+2. For each roll, calculate the unique pairwise sums of the dice.
-3. Add the pairwise sums from this roll to a running total.
+3. Keep a running total of the pairwise sums we see across all the rolls.
 4. Find the top four numbers, and divide by the total.

 I iterated through a list of the 1296 possible rolls of 4 dice, calculated the pairwise sums, then counted the number of times each number showed up.
 For example, the number 7 appears in 834 rolls, the numbers 6 and 8 appear in 727 rolls each, and so on.
-Because the problem asked for the <em>best</em> four numbers, I took the top four numbers, added them up, and divided by the total number of times all the numbers showed up.
+In total, the numbers 2 through 12 showed up 3075 times across all the rolls.
+(There are 1296 rolls, but each roll can produce multiple pairwise sums.)
+Because the problem asked for the <em>best</em> four numbers, I took the top four numbers, added them up, and divided by 3075.
 I calculated $(834 + 727 + 727 + 580) / 3075 = 53.95%$.

 I even wrote some nice code to do this, using powerful functions like `itertools.product`, `itertools.combinations`, and `collections.Counter`.